 Éléonore: I can share a concrete example: Front Row Ventures was the first investor in a company called InVivo AI and Brightspark recently invested in the company as well.
 I had worked with the founders for many years before even thinking about investing in the company via Brightspark.

 This is where the special privileged relationship comes in.
 I have a huge personal conviction on InVivo’s founding team because I worked with them and we spent time together.
-I know for a fact that these founders have really good shot at winning in the market that they are attacking.
+I know for a fact that these founders have a really good shot at winning in the market that they are attacking.
 On the other side, they trust me equally because I worked with them so they know who I am as a person, what my work ethic is like, and how I create value for them.

 Proprietary deal flow comes from these win-win relationships.
 It’s why the InVivo founders came to Brightspark to look for investment, and that’s why we backed them.